 Circumstances: An Afghan provincial spokesman Din Mohammad Darwesh says a NATO airstrike has killed three civilian shopkeepers in the east of the country.

-NATO/ISAF Response/Acknowledgement: A spokesman for the coalition says initial reports of the strike do not suggest any civilian deaths.
+NATO/ISAF Response/Acknowledgment: A spokesman for the coalition says initial reports of the strike do not suggest any civilian deaths.

 Date: June 6, 2012